 The Process:

 - Remove the Old Tape: This can be time-consuming, but you want a clean surface.
 Peel or scrape off all the old tape.
-A little heat from a hairdryer can sometimes help an loosen stubborn an adhesive.
+A little heat from a hairdryer can sometimes help loosen stubborn adhesive.

 - Install the New Grip: Remove the paper backing from the double-sided tape.
-Close the small vent hole at the butt of the an new grip with your finger and pour a generous amount of solvent inside. an Swish it around to coat the an inside of the grip and pour the excess out over the tape on the shaft.
+Close the small vent hole at the butt of the new grip with your finger and pour a generous amount of solvent inside.
+Swish it around to coat the inside of the grip and pour the excess out over the tape on the shaft.

 - Slide and Align: Working quickly, slide the grip onto the shaft with a firm, continuous push.
 Once it's all the way on, align the logo or alignment marks on the grip with your square clubface.
 You have about a minute or two to make adjustments before the solvent starts to set.

-- Let It Dry: Wipe off any excess solvent and allow the club to airdry for at least a few hours (preferably overnight) before swinging it.
+- Let It Dry: Wipe off any excess solvent and allow the club to air dry for at least a few hours (preferably overnight) before swinging it.

 Final Thoughts

-In short, adding extra wraps of tape under your grip is a fantastic way to customize your clubs for better a comfort, a more secure hold, and even to help manage your shot shape.
-Finding that "just right" a size can remove tension and release you to make your most confident swing.
+In short, adding extra wraps of tape under your grip is a fantastic way to customize your clubs for better comfort, a more secure hold, and even to help manage your shot shape.
+Finding that "just right" size can remove tension and release you to make your most confident swing.